 What do the experts say?

-The American Dental Association notes that certain features on children’s brushes, including powered ones, can encourage proper brushing.
-The most important thing, they say, is to choose a brush with soft bristles and a small head that is suited to the age of your child.
+Certain features on children's brushes, including powered ones, can encourage proper brushing.
+The most important thing, dentists say, is to choose a brush with soft bristles (like silicone brushes from FOREO) and a small head that is suited to the age of your child.

 An article published in American dental magazine, RDH refers to a study which found that children who used a power toothbrush had “significantly longer” average brushing times than those who used a manual one.
 This is probably thanks to their ease of use, entertaining features, and built-in timers.